If you want to send money to a company or individual abroad, you will have to engage in an international money transfer.

 Just be aware of one extra piece of detail.
 Many currency specialists hide their fee within the rate of exchange so once you have obtained quotes from a variety of specialists, this can then change at the point of the transaction.
-This is not good, so in order to get the best exchange rate, go for the currency specialist that provides you with the live interbank exchange rate with no hidden fees.
+This is not good, so in order to get the best exchange rate, go for the currency specialist that provides you with access to review the live interbank exchange rate prior to booking with no hidden fees.
 This way you can calculate the margin taken, so when you are quoted again you can review again to ensure the margin is fair.

 You will need to provide the reason for your transaction, and make sure that you have the relevant bank details of beneficiary bank account.

 The money will be received in the currency account of the recipient that you have provided when you decided to send money abroad.